Contact Us for a Free Consultation (213) 542-0979

 Unreasonable Aggression in a Domestic Violence Dispute

-But, once you go too far — somebody pushes you, and you punch them in the face — that's unreasonable.
+But, once you go too far — for instance, if somebody pushes you, and you respond by punching them in the face — that's unreasonable.
 You're not going to be determined to be the aggressor in that scenario.
-Obviously, if you cause a fight you would be the aggressor.
-But there are other ways that you can be determined to be the aggressor.
+Obviously, if you cause a fight, you would be the aggressor.
+However, there are other ways to be perceived as the aggressor.

 Domestic Violence Aggressor in Los Angeles

-In other words, in a mutual combat situation, nobody really should be charged with a crime — especially not domestic violence — which is a very serious crime.
-But, if you go too far in that mutual combat scenario, you put yourself in the position to be prosecuted for a serious domestic violence charge.
+In other words, in a mutual combat situation, nobody really should be charged with a crime, especially not domestic violence, which is a very serious crime.
+But if you go too far in that mutual combat scenario, you put yourself in the position to be prosecuted for a serious domestic violence charge.
+This could lead to a criminal record, jail time, and other serious consequences.

-So, in determining who the aggressor is, they're going to look at who inflicts the most damage — who is the most violent when it comes to a domestic violence-type situation.
-So, it's really a very subjective call on the part of the police.
+So, in determining who the aggressor is, they're going to look at who inflicts the most damage, who is the most violent when it comes to a domestic violence-type situation.
+So, it's really a matter of subjective judgment on the part of the police.

-A lot of times, what I see happening with the police is that the regular police officers can't figure out who the aggressor is, so they have to get a watch commander out there who's a superior officer to make a decision, and sometimes, these guys decide wrong.
+Often, what I observe with the police is that regular officers struggle to determine who the aggressor is, so they must summon a watch commander, a superior officer, to make a decision.
+Sometimes, these commanders make incorrect decisions.

 In other words, they think somebody's the aggressor, but they need to have all the information.
-They weren't there, and they didn't see exactly what happened, so they made a mistake in determining who the aggressor was.
-Now, somebody gets arrested, and they really shouldn't be arrested.
+They weren't there and didn't see exactly what happened, so they made an error in determining who the aggressor was.
+Now, someone gets arrested, and they really shouldn't be.

 When the police respond to a violent domestic situation and can't determine the aggressor, they may opt to arrest both parties.
 This decision is made with the aim of preventing further harm and ensuring the safety of all involved.